spritzle/spritzle/docs/interface.md

 Torrents
 --------
 - GET    /torrent         - List all torrents
 - GET    /torrent/\<hash\>  - List a torrent
 - PUT    /torrent/\<hash\>  - Update a torrent
+- DELETE /torrent/\<hash\>  - Remove a torrent
 - POST   /torrent         - Create a new torrent